-When repowering wind turbines, as with their initial construction at a site, a wide range of
+When repowering wind turbines, as with their initial construction at a site, a wide range of planning and approval requirements must be complied with.

 In order to make better use of the potential of repowering, the permitting of repowering projects is possible under simplified conditions following recent amendments to the law.
 Among other things, the federal legislator has introduced a modification approval procedure for repowering projects in which a complete replacement with a larger and more powerful type of turbine no longer requires a full official assessment, but only the requirements that go beyond the previous turbine operation need to be considered.
 In addition, simplifications have also been introduced for repowering projects with regard to species protection requirements.